 Ryan Tate bravely served his country throughout the height of the Iraq war, but — like many U.S. veterans – struggled to find fulfilling work upon completing multiple tours.

-Two years later, Tate led a small group of U.S. Army, Air Force, and Special Forces veterans on Operation Tanzania, which sought to help park rangers and local police uncover poachers in a country known to contain 1/3 of Africa’s illicit ivory trade.
+This insight led Tate to found “Veterans Empowered to Protect African Wildlife,” or VETPAW, in 2013.
+Two years later, he would lead a group of U.S. Army, Air Force, and Special Forces veterans on Operation Tanzania, which helped local park rangers and police uncover poachers in a country known to contain 1/3 of Africa’s illicit ivory trade.

-The success of that first operation, which trained 400 park rangers and helped local authorities arrest 50 suspected poachers — including a man who’d killed 18,000 elephants by posing as a witch doctor — led to subsequent missions in other countries.
+The success of that first operation, which trained 400 park rangers and helped local authorities arrest 50 suspected poachers (including a man who’d killed 18,000 elephants by posing as a witch doctor) led to subsequent missions in other countries.

-In 2016, VETPAW deployed “Operation Rhino Shield” to combat a spike in South African rhino killings.
+A year later, VETPAW deployed “Operation Rhino Shield” to combat a spike in South African rhino killings.
 Despite once numbering well into the millions, rampant poaching has caused rhino populations to fall to just 25,000 animals, according to the Worldwide Fund for Nature.

 The NGO currently deploys teams providing 24/7 security for endangered animals on two private South African reserves, while empowering local park rangers, communities, and other NGOs with equipment, education, intel, and training.

 “To this day, we’ve had absolutely zero incidents of poaching,” says Fia Perara, VETPAW’s Development Director.
 Such a collaborative approach bolsters local conservation efforts and serves the group’s long-term goal of expanding into multiple parks across Africa.